isiahmeadows/mithril.js/design/README.md

 Instead, effort should be taken to ensure the natural way is also fast.
 This includes designing the API for performance and making it easy to make things fast.
 For example:

 - Invoking functions [goes through a lot less ceremony than invoking methods](https://benediktmeurer.de/2018/03/23/impact-of-polymorphism-on-component-based-frameworks-like-react/).
-- Push-based rendering means updates can be hyper-localized with minimal effort, and it's sometimes easier.
 - There are intentionally very few entry points into the API, and that is so the framework operates more like a black box.
-- Having a single code path to receive attributes means local variables are much more often used to compare and initiate updates, something engines optimize better.
+I can optimize this much better, avoiding a lot of internal overhead and ceremony by just scheduling updates directly.
+- Certain common operations like awaiting promises have special primitives that do things way faster than you'd likely write them.

 But above all, this ends up feeling natural and you end up doing the right thing without thinking about it.
 It *guides* you to write good code.